Yoasobi Live in the USA

 The Yoasobi Live in the USA was the second overseas concert tour and fourth overall by Japanese duo Yoasobi.
-Consisting of four shows, it began at Los Angeles on April 18, 2024, and concluded at Boston on August 8.
+Consisting of four shows, it began in Los Angeles on April 18, 2024, and concluded in Boston on August 8.
 Like the previous Pop Out Zepp Tour, the concerts featured 3D display by wearing 3D glasses.

 Background and ticketing

 Yoasobi first performed in the United States at Head in the Clouds Festival in August 2023 at Pasadena, California, and participated the Coachella Valley Music & Arts Festival in April 2024.
 In early 2024, Yoasobi announced that they would perform at two major music festivals in the United States–Coachella in April and Lollapalooza in August.
 On February 21, 2024, Crunchyroll announced that they would sponsor two concert shows in the United States by Yoasobi on April 18 at the Shrine Auditorium and Expo Hall, Los Angeles, and April 21 at the Warfield Theatre, San Francisco.
 It was reported that the tickets were sold out in 30 minutes.

 On April 22, following the conclusion of the San Francisco show, Yoasobi announced two additional shows in the East Coast of the United States in August, the same month as their Lollapalooza performance — at Radio City Music Hall in New York City on August 6 and the MGM Music Hall at Fenway in Boston on August 8.
 Pre-sales began on April 25 and general ticket sales began the next day.